What UROP is about, and where it is offered

 Yes, you may read a Basic or Advanced UROPS as long as you meet the pre-requisites which can be found here.
 Do note that for certain majors, Advanced UROPS read may be used to fulfil the major or specialisation.
 Please refer to your respective department websites for details on the degree requirements.

-- Can we map overseas exchange modules to UROPS?
+- Can we map overseas exchange courses to UROPS?

 Yes, you may, subject to approval from your department.

-- Can special programmes modules be mapped to UROPS?
+- Can special programmes courses be mapped to UROPS?

-Pre-CHS cohorts who are in the USP programme may read UROPS-based ISMs and count that module towards the major requirements as well as USP requirements.
+Pre-CHS cohorts who are in the USP programme may read UROPS-based ISMs and count that course towards the major requirements as well as USP requirements.

-- If a UROPS project carried out in Semester 2 is extended to a special term, how many MCs will a student get?
+- If a UROPS project carried out in Semester 2 is extended to a special term, how many Units will a student get?

 - Is the Satisfactory/Unsatisfactory (S/U) option applicable to UROPS?

 S/U option is not applicable to UROPS.
-This is because Basic UROPS modules have NUS module(s) as pre-requisite(s) while Advanced UROPS is a Level 3000 module.
+This is because Basic UROPS courses have NUS course(s) as pre-requisite(s) while Advanced UROPS is a Level 3000 course.

 - If students decide to take UROPS during special semesters, are they required to pay tuition fees?

-Yes, special term fees apply just like for other modules.
+Yes, special term fees apply just like for other courses.
 Please visit the following LINK for more information.

 - Can students take UROPS outside of their major?